JacKeTUs/universal-pidff/README.md

     `WINEPREFIX=$HOME/.vrs-wine wine VRS.exe` - launch VRS software from installation directory.

-Note 1: Tested and working version of DirectForce configuration tool is 0.9.8.7 (firmware upgrade does not work, will put the wheelbase into a bootloop, please use Windows for fw upgrade for now)

-Note 2: In order to play Damping/Friction/Inertia/Spring effects by ffbplay, you must enable `Use device and game effects` from dropdown menu for these in DirectForce configuration tool and save it to the wheelbase.
+Note: In order to play Damping/Friction/Inertia/Spring effects by games, you must enable `Use device and game effects` from dropdown menu for these in DirectForce configuration tool and save it to the wheelbase.

 ### Asetek
 You need to enable "high torque mode" after device is turned on/plugged in.